Oil on Baltic Birch 27" x 18" x 2"

 India is home to 30,000 of the 50,000 Asian Elephants remaining in the world.
-Watching the documentary Gods in Shackles (produced by Sangita Iyer) I was moved by the plight of temple elephants in India prodded with spiked poles, chained, and paraded down the streets of Kerala for the annual Thrissur Pooram Festival, ironically to honour the beloved Hindu deity, Lord Ganesh, an elephant-man hybrid.
-UNESCO declared it the biggest festival in the world, the epicenter of the elephant entertainment industry, where an elephant can fetch 10 million rupees ($140,000 USD).
+Watching the documentary Gods in Shackles, I was moved by the plight of temple elephants in India.
+These meek beasts are prodded with spiked poles, chained, and paraded down the streets of Kerala for the annual Thrissur Pooram festival, ironically to honour the beloved Hindu deity Lord Ganesh, an elephant-man hybrid.
+It is one of the largest festivals in the world, the epicentre of the elephant entertainment industry, where an elephant can fetch 10 million rupees ($140,000 USD).

-Like most of my Streams in the Wasteland paintings inspired by the biblical book of Isaiah, this painting drew influence from the prophet Isaiah describing the “beasts of burden” paraded with idols on their backs, in reference to the Babylonian Akitu Festival (Isa.
-46:1).
-This painting is a cautionary tale to injustices done in the name of religion, and is intended as a beacon of hope for change.
-While Asian elephants are endangered, they are now thriving in parts of Southern India thanks to conservation efforts like the Nilgiri Biosphere Reserve.
+Like most of my Streams in the Wasteland paintings, this one was inspired by the book of Isaiah.
+I drew influence from the description of the “beasts of burden” paraded with idols on their backs, in reference to the Babylonian Akitu festival.
+This painting is a cautionary tale to injustices done in the name of religion, and is intended as a symbol of hope for change.
+While Asian Elephants are endangered, they are now thriving in parts of Southern India thanks to conservation efforts like the Nilgiri Biosphere Reserve.

 [i] Gods in Shackles, Directed by Sangita Iyer.